 3. Position in the supply chain

 Due to our business activity of offering flights to around 90 destinations in Europe, Africa and America, many of Condor's direct suppliers are located in the countries of the destination airports.
-These are e.g. airport operators whose airports are served, or groundhandlers, who are responsible in particular for handling passengers and baggage at the destination airports as well as handling aircraft.
+These are in particular: